Sergei Diaghilev: Late years

 After the Russian Revolution of 1917, Diaghilev stayed abroad.
 Once it became obvious that he could not be lured back, the new Soviet regime condemned him in perpetuity as an especially insidious example of "bourgeois decadence".
 Soviet art historians wrote him out of the picture for more than 60 years.

 Diaghilev made Boris Kochno his secretary in 1920 and staged Tchaikovsky's The Sleeping Beauty in London in 1921; it was a production of remarkable magnificence in both settings and costumes, but, despite being well received by the public, it was a financial disaster for Diaghilev and Oswald Stoll, the theatre-owner who had backed it.
 The first cast included the legendary ballerina Olga Spessivtseva and Lubov Egorova in the role of Aurora.
 Diaghilev insisted on calling the ballet The Sleeping Princess.
 When asked why, he quipped, "Because I have no beauties!"
 The later years of the Ballets Russes were often considered too "intellectual", too "stylish" and seldom had the unconditional success of the first few seasons, although younger choreographers like George Balanchine hit their stride with the Ballets Russes.

 The start of the 20th century brought a development in the handling of tonality, harmony, rhythm and meter towards more freedom.
 Until that time, rigid harmonic schemes had forced rhythmic patterns to stay fairly uncomplicated.
 Around the turn of the century, however, harmonic and metric devices became either more rigid, or much more unpredictable, and each approach had a liberating effect on rhythm, which also affected ballet.
 Diaghilev was a pioneer in adapting these new musical styles to modern ballet.
 When Ravel used a 5/4 time in the final part of his ballet Daphnis and Chloe (1912), dancers of the Ballets Russes sang Ser-gei-dia-ghi-lev during rehearsals to keep the correct rhythm.

 Members of Diaghilev's Ballets Russes later went on to found ballet traditions in the United States (George Balanchine) and England (Ninette de Valois and Marie Rambert).
 Ballet master Serge Lifar went on a technical revival at the Paris Opera Ballet, enhanced by Claude Bessy and Rudolf Nureyev in the 1980s.
 Lifar is credited for saving many Jewish and other minority dancers from the Nazi concentration camps during World War II.
 After dancing with the Ballets Russes in 1925, Ruth Page emerged as a founder of her own ballet troupes based in Chicago, including the Chicago Opera Ballet.

 Personal life

 Diaghilev's life and the Ballets Russes were inextricably entwined.
-His most famous lover was Nijinsky.
+His most famous lover was Vaslav Nijinsky.
 However, according to Serge Lifar, of all Diaghilev's lovers, only Léonide Massine, who replaced Nijinsky, provided him with "so many moments of happiness or anguish".
 Diaghilev's other lovers included Anton Dolin, Serge Lifar and his secretary and librettist Boris Kochno.

 Nijinsky's later bitter comments about Diaghilev inspired a mention in W. H. Auden's poem "September 1, 1939":